-We’re excited to announce new and upcoming user improvements to OSF Registries, a scholarly repository designed to facilitate transparency and rigor in research.
-With OSF Registries, you can search existing registrations or create and aggregate your own rigorous research materials while making them discoverable amidst a variety of top registries (ClinicalTrials.gov, Research Registry, etc.).
+We’re excited to announce new user improvements to OSF Registries, a scholarly repository designed to facilitate transparency and rigor in research.
+With OSF Registries, you can search existing registrations or create and aggregate your own rigorous research materials while making them discoverable across a variety of top registries (ClinicalTrials.gov, Research Registry, etc.).

 The latest enhancements to OSF Registries impact how users interact with and navigate registrations.
 First of all, we’ve made key content more prominent to those visiting your registration landing page.
 Our new layout pulls your registration’s metadata and form details forward for viewers to browse, identify, and search for relevant content more easily.